Orders, decorations, and medals of East Germany

-After German reunification in 1990, former NVA Soldiers transferring into the new unified Bundeswehr could wear NVA award but list of approved East German decorations were limited and in the eyes of the new Bundeswehr fell under regulations for "foreign decorations".
-Awards associated with some state agencies or Communist organizations were considered to be in breach of public order and not allowed to be worn.
-Those were such as decorations issued by the Ministry for State Security, Border troops, Volkspolizei, Combat Groups, GST and the FDJ.
+After German reunification in 1990, former soldiers of the East German military (which had been called the Nationale Volksarmee or NVA) transferring into the new unified German military (called the Bundeswehr) could wear NVA awards.
+However, the list of Bundeswehr-approved East German decorations was limited and fell under regulations for "foreign" decorations.
+Awards associated with some East German state agencies or Communist organizations were considered to be in breach of public order and not allowed to be worn.
+Those included decorations issued by the Ministry for State Security, Border Troops, Volkspolizei, Combat Groups of the Working Class, GST and the FDJ.

-In total, there were 142 state decorations and medals and over 10.000 by non-state mass organisations.
+In total, there were 142 East German state decorations and medals and over 10.000 by non-state mass organisations.
 Every GDR citizen received on average ten awards in their lifetime.
-The inflationary use of awards increased from the 1970s onwards, most even mid-level Socialist Unity Party functionaries receiving multiple variants of the same award.
+The inflationary use of awards increased from the 1970s onwards, and most even mid-level Socialist Unity Party functionaries receiving multiple variants of the same award.